Romulus968/copycat/README.md

     INFO: Copycat Toolkit is a set of tools to view information about hostname, IP’s or for real-time internet scanning.
-    This project developed by Ivan Nikolsky and Anna Fet.
+    This project developed by Entynetproject.

 # How to install copycat